webidsecurityrepo/pdns/pdns/recursordist/docs/settings.rst

     example.org=203.0.113.210, 192.0.2.4:5300

-Zones prefixed with a '+' are forwarded with the recursion-desired bit set, for which see `forward-zones-recurse`_.
+Zones prefixed with a '+' are treated as with `forward-zones-recurse`_.
 Default behaviour without '+' is as with `forward-zones`_.

 .. versionchanged:: 4.0.0

   Comments are allowed, everything behind '#' is ignored.

 The DNSSEC notes from `forward-zones`_ apply here as well.

+.. versionchanged:: 4.6.0

+Zones prefixed with a '^' are added to the `allow-notify-for`_ list.
+Both prefix characters can be used if desired, in any order.

 .. _setting-forward-zones-recurse: